rsocket/rsocket-js/docs/00-index.md

 # rsocket-js

-`rsocket-js` implements the 1.0 version of the [rsocket protocol](https://github.com/rsocket/rsocket) and is designed for use in Node.js and browsers.
+`rsocket-js` implements the 1.0 version of the [RSocket protocol](https://github.com/rsocket/rsocket) and is designed for use in Node.js and browsers.
 From [reactivesocket.io](http://reactivesocket.io/):

 > ReactiveSocket is an application protocol providing Reactive Streams semantics